tera90223/cow-transport-algorithms/README.md

+# Greedy vs Brute Force vs Dynamic Programming (MIT 6.0002)
-# 🚀 Cow Transport Algorithms: Greedy vs Brute Force (MIT 6.0002)
+## 🚀 Part A: Cow Transport Algorithms: Greedy vs Brute Force
 This project implements and compares Greedy and Brute Force algorithmic strategies to solve the classic **Cow Transport Problem** from MIT 6.0002: *Introduction to Computational Thinking and Data Science*.

 The problem involves transporting cows with different weights using the fewest number of trips without exceeding a set weight limit (10 units per trip).